docwarems/jmc-tutorial/docs/README.md

 traces of any selection in the editor.
 It will now show you the stack traces for the profiling samples.

+*MS: Better: "Next click on the Method Profiling lane in the chart".
+(Name has changed in JMC 8; it also wasn't immediately clear to me that I had to search for a lane with that name in the chart)*

 In the recording, one of these methods has a lot more samples than the others.
 This means that the JVM has spent more time executing that method relative to the other methods.
 Which method is the hottest one?
 From where do the calls to that method originate?

+*MS: where do you have this info from?
+On the automatic analysis page, I can find that fact.
+But should I see this from the Java Application page which is currently open?
+Currently I see only a sequence of red rectancles probably without further meaning for someone learning JMC.*

 Which method do you think would be the best one to optimize to improve the performance of this application?